Q-Ducks/rw-mod-neocanines/README.md

 ## Legacy support

-There are no plans to update this mod for 1.2, but please, feel free to contribute to the 1.2 version or older, to pass back back-compatible features back down that you see fit.
+There are no plans to update this mod for versions older than 1.4, but please, feel free to contribute to these versions, such like passing down back-compatible features or changes that you see fit.

 ## To build from scratch